-More information on New Brunswick's vaccine strategy, the immunizations and the rollout can be found here.
-If you want to know how many vaccines have been given, visit the GNB COVID-19 Dashboard.
+You can find more information about New Brunswick's vaccine strategy, the immunizations (including booster shots) and their availability here.
+If you want to know how many vaccines have been given, go to the New Brunswick COVID-19 Dashboard here.